Directed by Mary Ridge.

 - Big Damn Heroes: Avon saving Dayna/Soolin/Vila from bounty hunters.
 Subverted with Blake, who keeps rescuing people only to apparently betray them.

-- Bloodier and Gorier: Blake's death is much more graphic than expected for this series.
-This was because the actor wanted to avert any possibility of his character being brought Back from the Dead.
+- Bloodier and Gorier: Blake's death is much more graphic than expected for this series, as Gareth Thomas wanted to avert any possibility of his character being brought Back from the Dead.

 - Bolivian Army Cliffhanger: The series ends with all the heroes (and we mean ALL the heroes, even ones that had been Put on a Bus in previous seasons) in assorted, apparently inescapable imminent death situations.
 The intention was that anyone who wanted in on the next season would be revealed to have survived, but at that point the show got cancelled, turning the cliffhanger into a Bolivian Army Ending.

-- Bolivian Army Ending: The episode ends with Avon surrounded by Federation soldiers and everyone else on his side apparently dead (with Blake, at Gareth Thomas' specific request, killed off).
+- Bolivian Army Ending: The episode ends with Avon surrounded by Federation soldiers and everyone else on his side apparently dead (with Blake, at Gareth Thomas' specific request, definitely killed off).
 The sound of a firefight is played over the closing credits.
-This was done deliberately with the intention that, if the series was renewed, they could easily kill off any character whose actor did not re-sign their contract while having the characters of returning actors survive the shoot-out.
-The fact that the series was not renewed for another season means that the fate of every character is intentionally ambiguous - and never resolved.

 - Bounty Hunter: Gauda Prime is a Crapsack World where all laws have been suspended by the Federation High Council, in order to kill or drive off the colonists who legally owned the land.
 This naturally attracted a large number of criminals and psychopaths who now have to be disposed of before law and order can be reintroduced, so they're being used as bounty hunters to catch or kill their fellow lawbreakers.
 Our rebel anti-heroes are not pleased to hear that Blake, ostensibly their leader but who's been missing for the past couple of seasons, is now working as one of these bounty hunters.
 It turns out he's secretly recruiting another rebel force from among the criminals he's capturing.